jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (1A) A Customs officer who has reasonable cause to suspect that a person has carried some other person into New Zealand on a craft, and that the carriage of the other person into New Zealand on the craft constituted an offence against section 98C(1) (which makes it an offence to smuggle unauthorised migrants) of the Crimes Act 1961 may, while that cause to suspect continues and before the end of the seventh day after the date on which it arose, and on the craft or elsewhere, arrest the person without warrant.
 (2) A constable who has reasonable cause to suspect that a person has committed, is committing, or is attempting to commit, or is otherwise concerned in the commission of, an offence against section 176, 188A, 209, or 211 may, while that cause to suspect continues and before the end of the seventh day after the date on which it arose, arrest that person without warrant.
 (3) Where a Customs officer arrests a person under a power conferred by this section, the officer shall, unless the person is sooner released, as soon as practicable call a constable to his or her aid and deliver the arrested person into the custody of that constable.
-(4) If the person delivered into custody is released by a constable without bail pursuant to section 19A of the Summary Proceedings Act 1957, the duties under subsections (3) to (5) of that section relating to the laying and filing of an information shall be the duties of a Customs officer and not of a constable.
+(4) If the person so delivered into custody is issued with a summons pursuant to sections 28 and 30 of the Criminal Procedure Act 2011, the duties under section 31 of that Act relating to the filing of a charging document are the duties of a Customs officer and not of a constable.

 ### 175 Protection of persons acting under authority of Act
 Neither the Crown nor a Customs officer, constable, a member of the Armed Forces, an authorised person, or a person lawfully assisting any such person is liable for the loss of or damage to any document, goods, vehicle, or craft occasioned by anything done or omitted to be done or purporting to have been done by a Customs officer, constable, member of the Armed Forces, authorised person, or person lawfully assisting in the exercise of any power conferred on him or her by this Act unless he or she has not acted in good faith or has acted without reasonable care.